crocsg/MidiFlower_wifi/README.md

 # Dependencies
-You will need the folowing library to build the firmware with arduino ide (use library manager to install them) see [documentation is available here](https://wikifab.org/wiki/Capteur_BioData_pour_ESP32) for arduino ide installation for ESP32
+You will need the folowing library to build the firmware with arduino ide (use library manager to install them) see [documentation available here](https://wikifab.org/wiki/Capteur_BioData_pour_ESP32) to install arduino ide installation for ESP32 Boards

 - BLE-Midi
 - ESP32-Ble-Midi